ezze/node-raise-version/README.md

 ## CLI usage

-1. Initialize `raise-version` from the root directory of your project:
+1. Initialize `raise-version` from the root directory of your project (optional — if missed then default configuration will be used):

     - if installed globally: